10 minute read

 What Disney teaches us about omnichannel customer service experience

-Disney is an expert in omnichannel customer experience.
+Disney is an expert in creating an omnichannel customer experience.
 But how did Disney become that expert?
 Let us have a look at their customer service model.

 They also allow you to specify your itinerary, make wish lists, and do all the other things you typically desire from a significant experience.